Androz2091/k8s-infrastructure/README.md

 Because nothing is ever perfect, here is a list of things that need to be done.
 Sorted by priority.

-* understand why Longhorn backups are sometimes hanging for days (until the pod is killed).
 * understand why Plex logs are so large.
 * make sure Harbor retention policy is configured properly.
 * make sure all the services are using a tagged image (and not `latest`), it's not the case yet especially for `sushiflix`.